table of contents

 Health risks associated with morbid obesity

-While being morbidly obese doesn’t automatically mean a person will develop health issues and medical problems, it is a risk factor for many chronic diseases.
+While having morbid obesity doesn’t automatically mean a person will develop health issues, it is a risk factor for many chronic diseases.

 Type 2 diabetes

-Roughly 85 percent of people with type 2 diabetes are overweight or obese (Harvard, 2012).
-Morbid obesity increases the risk of developing the disease, but research shows that it can go into remission when a person loses as little as 10 percent of their body weight (Dambha-Miller, 2019).
+High levels of body fat is one of the strongest risk factors for developing diabetes.
+Morbid obesity increases the risk of developing the disease, but research suggests that it may go into remission after a person loses as little as 10 percent of their body weight (Dambha-Miller, 2019).

-Having obesity is a major risk factor for strokes (Strazzullo, 2010).
-Strokes happen when the blood supply to the brain is blocked and can result in everything from muscle weakness to brain damage and even death.
+Having obesity is a major risk factor for strokes (Shiozawa, 2021).
+Strokes occur when the blood supply to the brain is blocked and can result in muscle weakness, brain damage, or even death.

 High blood pressure

-Morbid obesity is shown to cause sleep apnea because the excess weight puts unnecessary pressure on the upper airways, making it difficult to breathe.
-Losing a small percentage of body weight can decrease the severity of sleep apnea by upwards of 50 percent (Schwartz, 2008).
+Morbid obesity is shown to cause sleep apnea because excess weight puts pressure on the upper airways, which makes breathing more difficult.
+Losing a small percentage of body weight can decrease the severity of sleep apnea (Schwartz, 2008).

 Arthritis (osteoarthritis) is a syndrome that causes joint degeneration and affects more people than any other type of joint disease.

 Morbid obesity is one of the risk factors of osteoarthritis because weight-bearing joints—like the knees—aren’t made to carry around excessive weight.
-Research shows that U.S. adults with obesity are 6.8 times more likely to develop osteoarthritis of the knee than people with normal weight (King, 2013).
+Research shows that U.S. adults with obesity are almost 7 times more likely to develop osteoarthritis of the knee than people without obesity (King, 2013).

 Treatment for morbid obesity

-Morbid obesity can be reversed, but it does take time and effort to go from morbidly obese to a healthy weight.
+Morbid obesity can be reversed, but it takes time and effort to go from morbidly obese to a healthy weight.
 Treatment options range from lifestyle changes to surgery—and each comes with advantages and disadvantages.

 Diet and exercise